Supermarkets are brilliant at making us spend, yet with a few focused techniques you can save £1,000s a year.

 Regularly bought items tend to be spread around the store, so we need to pass many other tempting goodies to complete our shopping.

-The most profitable stock is placed at eye level (or children’s eye level if it's targeted at them), yet profitable goods tend not to be the best deals.
+The most profitable stock is placed at eye-level (or children’s eye-level if it's targeted at them), yet profitable goods tend not to be the best deals for shoppers.
 The age-old adage "look high and low for something" really does apply.

 - Sales-type signage for non-sales items